 9. Stash your Boots in your Bag

-Most often used for emergencies, these crinkly sheets of reflective material can certainly help you stay warm while winter camping.
-But don’t wrap yourself up in it unless absolutely necessary (you won’t sleep just because of how loud every movement will be).
+Most often used for emergencies, these crinkly space blankets can certainly help you stay warm while winter camping, but they’re noisy and don’t breathe.
 Instead, affix it to the ceiling of your tent so it can reflect heat back to you.
 This can also help block the cold if you’re making a three-season tent work that might have some mesh on the ceiling or sides.

 There you have it.
 Ten tips on how to stay warm while winter camping.
 So don’t let a little cold and snow keep you from going outside!
 Get out there and wander on!
 And feel free to share your own tips for keeping the shivers at bay in the comments below!